-Right now, Saskatchewan has international trade offices in Shanghai, China.
+Right now, Saskatchewan has one international trade office, in Shanghai, China.

 Next year, we will open three more trade offices, in Japan, India and Singapore.

 The trade offices will be singularly focused on serving Saskatchewan businesses while promoting the province to potential investors.